bees-hive/elegant-git/docs/commands.md

 usage: git elegant show-work
 ```

-Shows a state of current work by displaying branch information, new commits
+Prints HEAD state by displaying local and remote-tracking (if available) refs,
-comparing to `master` branch, uncommitted modifications, and available
+commits that aren't in the default development branch, uncommitted
-stashes.
+modifications, and available stashes.

 Approximate commands flow is
 ```bash